 4. Mobilize the people who influence them

 We all have people who influence us, whether through proximity or because they have knowledge we lack.
 Knowing who influences the council members you want to work with is important for two reasons.
 First, they can help you advance your solutions.
 Second, they could use their influence to prevent your solutions if they don’t know about them or don’t agree with them, so it’s best to keep them informed.
-To learn more, check out the power mapping tool that starts on page 3 of The Organizer’s Guide to the Galaxy.

 5. Build public support